bioinformagik/swimpool/README.md

 Enjoy diving into your Pool-Seq in the _**swimpler**_ way!

+## Contributing

+Please read [CONTRIBUTING.md](https://github.com/bioinformagik/swimpool/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for collaborating on the project.

 ## Authors

 The authors list is maintained in the [AUTHORS](https://github.com/bioinformagik/swimpool/blob/master/AUTHORS) file.